ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Zero-Shot Prompt Engineering

-\textbf{Representation of the Target Schema.} Our goal is to investigate the impact of different prompts for instructing LLMs about the target schema of the attribute value extraction on the extraction performance of the LLMs.
-We evaluate these prompts along the dimensions: level of detail and representation format.
-An attribute in the target schema can be described by the attribute name, a description, and example values.
-To this end, we evaluate the following four attribute representations: \begin{itemize} \item \texttt{list} enumerates the names as illustrated in Figure \ref{fig:zero_shot_prompts} (a). \item \texttt{textual} articulates name, description and example values in plain text as depicted in Figure \ref{fig:schema_types} (a). \item \texttt{compact} combines names, descriptions and example values in a dense format as depicted in Figure \ref{fig:schema_types} (b). \item \texttt{json} represents names, descriptions and example values using the JSON schema vocabulary\footnote{https://json-schema.org/} as depicted in Figure \ref{fig:schema_types} (c). \end{itemize}
+This section investigates how different target schema representations affect the performance of LLMs on the attribute value extraction task.
+The representations are evaluated based on two dimensions: (i) level of detail and (ii) representation format.
+Depending on the level of detail an attribute in the target schema is described by its name, a description, and example values.
+We evaluate four representation formats: \begin{itemize} \item \texttt{list} enumerates the attribute names as illustrated in Figure \ref{fig:zero_shot_prompts} (a). \item \texttt{textual} articulates names (green), descriptions (red) and example values in plain text as depicted in Figure \ref{fig:schema_types} (a). \item \texttt{compact} densely combines names (green), descriptions (red) and example values (blue) as shown in Figure \ref{fig:schema_types} (b). \item \texttt{json} represents names (green), descriptions (red) and example values (blue) using the JSON schema vocabulary\footnote{https://json-schema.org/} as depicted in Figure \ref{fig:schema_types} (c). \end{itemize}

-The full set of target attributes contained in a representation is defined by the product category.
-For the two evaluation datasets, an average of 10 attributes are defined by a product category and extracted simultaneously.
-For demonstration purposes, the target attribute representations in Figure \ref{fig:zero_shot_prompts} and Figure \ref{fig:schema_types} contain only a subset of the target attributes of the product category 'toothbrush'.

-The representations \texttt{textual}, \texttt{compact} and \texttt{json} are injected into the role description of the prompt design \texttt{schema} as shown in Figure \ref{fig:zero_shot_prompts}.
-This injection is done because OpenAI claims that GPT-4 and GPT-3.5 can interpret \texttt{json} representations and subsequently generate a JSON object\footnote{https://openai.com/blog/function-calling-and-other-api-updates}.
-However, this function calling capability is exclusive to OpenAI's LLMs.
-To ensure consistency across all LLMs, we inject the attribute representations into the role description, mirroring OpenAI's internal approach when the OpenAI API receives a function call.

-\textbf{Attribute Descriptions.} Since attribute descriptions are not available in the original datasets, we asked GPT-3.5 to write attribute descriptions for each attribute.
-We refer you to our GitHub repository for the explicit prompt used to write the attribute descriptions.
-In the zero-shot scenario, example values are not available because they have to be extracted from training data.
-Section \ref{sub_sec:example_values} discusses the use of example values.